mmai/piquetBook/src/historical.md

 > **Lady'Lure**.
 Then the nine of diamonds at Comet [PopeJoan], three fives at Cribbage, and Pam [Knave of Chibs] in Lanterloo [Loo], Sir Harry !
 > **Sir H**.
 Ay, Madam, these are charms indeed.
 Then the pleasure of picking your husband's pocket over night to play at Basset next day.

-About this date Piquet is sometimes spelt Piquette, as though the idea had gained ground that the word is a diminutive of pique (see p.
-52).
+About this date Piquet is sometimes spelt Piquette, as though the idea had gained ground that the word is a diminutive of pique.
 The first volume of Thomas D'Urfey's celebrated poems, _Wit and Mirth: or Pills to purge Melancholy_, (1719.), contains "A Poole at Piquette, The Words made and set to a Tune, by Mr. D'Urfey,made at Ramsbury Mannor."

 > " Within an Arbour of delight,
 > As sweet as Bowers Elisian